chamathHirushan/chamathHirushan/README.md

 - 👋 Hi, I’m @chamathHirushan, a 4th-year undergraduate at University of Moratuwa, Computer Science and Eng department
-- 👀 I’m interested in both Software Engineering and Machine Learning, and I’m currently working on improving my skills in both areas
+- 👀 I’m interested in both Software Engineering and Machine Learning, and currently working on improving my skills in both areas
 - 📫 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/chamathhirushan/) at anytime

 <div align="center">